-Then, in 2009, I had the privilege of meeting with a personal trainer who changed the way I look at exercise.
+Then, in 2009, I had the privilege of meeting with a personal trainer who gave me so many reasons to exercise.
 He taught me more than simply how to lift weights up and down.
 He taught me how weight lifting benefited me, what muscles I was working, and why all this effort even mattered.

 The gym went from boring to a blessing.
 And, I decided to become a personal trainer.